telerik/document-processing-docs/libraries/radpdfprocessing/features/digital-signature.md

 In addition, to create a signature, which has a visual representation, you must use the **Widget constructor** - you need to associate a Widget annotation with the signed [SignatureField]({%slug radpdfprocessing-model-interactive-forms-form-fields-signaturefield%}).
 The widget also needs a [FormSource]({%slug radpdfprocessing-model-formsource%}) object applied to its Content.NormalContentSource property.
 A FormSource could be filled with data using the FixedContentEditor.

->important When saving a document that is digitally signed, the stream used to export the document must support reading.
+>important When exporting a digitally signed document a stream that allows both reading and writing should be passed otherwise an exception is thrown: NotSupportedException: 'Stream does not support reading.'

 **Example 3** shows the full code for simple signing of a document.